E-2 Visa Fees | Application Cost, Investment Amount, Lawyer Fees

 • The amount should make it clear that your enterprise is likely to succeed due to your involvement and investment.

-A general rule of thumb is to make sure that your investment exceeds $100,000.
-If the enterprise is larger than your investment will need to be adjusted appropriately.
 If the enterprise is very small, then a smaller amount may be allowable.
-However, because there are no concrete numbers given by the USCIS, it is important to sit down with your immigration attorney to decide if your investment amount is sufficient.
+However, because there are no concrete numbers given by the USCIS, it is important to discuss with your immigration attorney to decide if your investment amount is sufficient.

 How Much Does It Cost to Extend My E-2 Visa?